persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - left side : 1 variable in the list view
-      - right side, tabs : Elementary effects - Table - Cobweb plot - Plot matrix - Scatter plots - Parameters - Model
+      - right side, tabs : Elementary effects - Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model
       - Elementary effects tab : 2 tabs : Graph (mu*, sigma) - Graph (mu*, mu)
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
-      - check the tabs (Table - Cobweb plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs

       - check Elementary effects tab behavior: